Key insights + statistics

 - In 2015, the average buyer of a new car earned about $80,000 per year, according to the National Automobile Dealers Association.

-According to a recent study by the Insurance Institute, fatalities in cars were the highest of all.
+In May of 2020, the Insurance Institute found the fatalities in cars were the highest of all.

 Death rates are per million registered vehicle years, as indicated.

 - Cars — 48 million

 The same study looked at the car makes and models with the highest and lowest driver death rates.

 |Make/Model||Number of driver deaths per million registered vehicle years|